igregson/theCodestead.com/content/post/the-developer-dip.md

 ### Getting Through "The Dip"

-As the saying "nothing good happens overnight" reminds us, the path to most anything worthwhile in life takes time, energy, and hard work.
-This isn't what most of us want to hear.
-Most of us (including myself) tend to default to the paths of least resistance, those that don't lead us through "the dips."
+The saying "nothing good happens overnight" reminds us that the path to most anything worthwhile takes time, energy, and hard work.
+Most of us don't want to hear this.
+Most of us (including myself) tend to prefer the paths of least resistance.
+Not surprisingly, paths of least resistance do *not* lead us through the dips.
+These aren't the paths that lead to our ultimate potential, which we'd all do wise to work towards.

-Best of strength and luck in embracing and getting the "the dip."
+May we all continue in the good work of journeying along the seldom-trodden paths that lead us through the dips and onwards to our ultimate success.